oomek/attractplus/Layouts.md

    -  `Align.MiddleLeft`
    -  `Align.MiddleRight`
    -  The last 3 alignment modes have the same function as the first 3, but they are more accurate.
 The first 3 modes are preserved for compatibility.
--  `sel_mode` - Get/set the selection mode.
-Controls how the ListBox behaves when navigating.
+-  `sel_mode` 🔶 - Get/set the selection mode.
+Controls how the listbox behaves when navigating.
 Can be one of the following values:
-   -  `Selection.Static` (default) - The selection stays in the centre of the ListBox.
-The list scrolls
+   -  `Selection.Static` (default) - The selection remains at the `sel_row` (middle by default) while the list scrolls.
-   -  `Selection.Moving` - The selection moves and the list scrolls when margin is reached.
-Margin can be adjusted with `sel_margin`
+   -  `Selection.Moving` - The selection moves freely, and the list scrolls when the `sel_margin` is reached.
-   -  `Selection.Paged` - The selection moves and the list scrolls in pages
+   -  `Selection.Paged` - The selection moves freely, and the list scrolls _in pages_ when the `sel_margin` is reached.
--  `sel_margin` - Get/set the selection margin in rows.
-When using `Selection.Moving` mode, the list will scroll to keep the selection at least this many rows away from the edges.
+-  `sel_margin` 🔶 - Get/set the selection margin for `Selection.Moving` and `Selection.Paged` modes.
+The list will scroll when the selection is this many rows away from the edges.
+-  `sel_margin_restrict` 🔶 - Get/set whether to prevent the selection from entering `sel_margin` rows for `Selection.Moving` mode.
+Default value is `false`.
--  `sel_row` - Returns the index of the row that is currently selected within the visible rows of the ListBox.
+-  `sel_row` 🔶 - Get the index of the row that is currently selected.
+Can be set for `Selection.Moving` and `Selection.Static` modes, with respect to `sel_margin` and `list_size`.
+Defaults to the middle row.
 -  `font` - Get/set the filename of the font used for this listbox.
 If not set default font is used.
 -  `margin` - Get/set the margin spacing in pixels to sides of the text.
 Default value is `-1` which calculates the margin based on the .char_size.
 -  `format_string` - Get/set the format for the text to display in each list entry. [_Magic Tokens_](#magic-tokens) can be used here.
 If empty, game titles will be displayed (i.e. the same behaviour as if set to `"[Title]"`).
 Default is an empty value.
 -  `shader` - Get/set the GLSL shader for this listbox.
 This can only be set to an instance of the class [`fe.Shader`](#feshader), see [`fe.add_shader()`](#feadd_shader).
--  `zorder` - Get/set the Listbox's order in the applicable draw list.
+-  `zorder` - Get/set the listbox's order in the applicable draw list.
 Objects with a lower zorder are drawn first, so that when objects overlap, the one with the higher zorder is drawn on top.
 Default value is `0`.

 **Member Functions**